ramiabr/Big-Data-Analysis/README.md

 # Web Data Analysis
-The Goal of this project is to Extract Financial data (Gold and Silver Prices) from website and Build a MySQL database in local server, then we various analysis like compute Mean, Variance on the Dataset.
+The Goal of this project is to Extract Financial data (Gold and Silver Prices) from website (investing.com) and Build a MySQL database in local server, then code will perform various data analysis like compute Mean, Variance on the Dataset.

 ## Architecture of Solution
 This project contains two parts

 1.)
 Extract Data from Website (fetchHtml.py)

 2.)
 Perform Data Analysis on MySQL db (getCommodityPrice.py)

 ## fetchHtml.py
 - This program Extracts Gold and Silver Prices from investing.com website